cyverse-gis/data2science/README.md

 * **db** - postgis which is a spatial extension of postgresql database
 * **flower**
 * **backend** - ubuntu, python, conda, untwine(software to convert point clouds to _copc.laz_)
-* **pgadmin** - pgAdmin 4 is a web based administration tool for the PostgreSQL database
+* **pgadmin** - pgAdmin 4 is a web based administration tool for the PostgreSQL database.
+It is exposed at port `localhost:5050`
 * **frontend** - bullseye_slim (minimalist debian linux); react
 * **celery_beat**
 * **celery_worker**